 AI-enabled multimedia applications are booming, but focused studies are far behind.
 Emerging technologies brings not only new opportunities, but also new challenges as well as new demands.
 Taking multimedia data as an example, image, video and sound data are the fuel of AI applications such as recognition, sentiment classification, etc. However, huge volume multimedia data does not indicate high quality labelling data that AI applications could benefit.
 No guidelines or standards of multimedia format, labelling are developed, multimedia data collected and labelled by company A could not be used in company B, which results in huge resource waste and prevent the data flow, which severely hindered the development of AI industry.

-This Question focusses on artificial intelligence-enabled multimedia applications, to identify challenges facing the deployment of AI-enabled multimedia applications, to analyze the impact of AI technologies in standards for multimedia applications, and to identify evaluation and assessment specifications of service, algorithm and data for standards in AI -enabled multimedia applications, in order to boost and innovate the development of multimedia as well as AI industry.
+This Question focusses on artificial intelligence-enabled multimedia applications, 1) to identify challenges facing the deployment of AI-enabled multimedia applications, 2) to analyze the impact of AI technologies in standards for multimedia applications, and 3) to identify evaluation and assessment specifications of applications, algorithms and data structures for standards in AI -enabled multimedia applications, in order to boost and innovate the development of multimedia as well as AI industry.

 2 Study items